 We are on schedule in establishing new accounting policies, implementing systems and processes (including more extensive use of estimates), and internal controls necessary to support the requirements of the new standard.
 We have completed our preliminary assessment of the financial statement impact of the new standard and will continue to update that assessment as more information becomes available.
-We expect the timing of revenue recognition to change in certain areas, including our services segment's installation revenue, which upon adoption will be recognized as revenue and costs over a period of time.
-The performance obligations of certain arrangements are expected to be satisfied at the time of title transfer and risk of loss to the customer which is generally upon shipment, rather than at customer acceptance.
+We expect the timing of revenue recognition to change in certain areas, including our services segment's installation revenue (and related costs), which upon adoption, will be recognized over a period of time rather than at a point in time.
+Certain product revenues are also expected to be accelerated to reflect when the control of the promised goods is transferred to our customers in an amount that reflects the consideration we expect to be entitled to in exchange for those goods.
+The remaining deferred revenue and related deferred costs (net of tax) as of the adoption date relating to the satisfied portion of the performance obligations of these contracts in process will be recorded through accumulated deficit as of June 30, 2018.

 Additionally, the analysis of our contracts under the new revenue recognition standard supports the recognition of revenue over time under the cost-to-cost method for some of our contracts, which is consistent with our current revenue recognition model.
-Revenue on these contracts will continue to be recognized over time because of the continuous transfer of control to the customer.
+Revenue on these contracts will continue to be recognized over time based on a percentage-of-completion basis because of the continuous transfer of control to the customer as they meet one or more of the criteria established in the new revenue standard.
 Under the new standard, the cost-to-cost measure of progress continues to best depict the transfer of control of assets to the customer, which occurs as we incur costs.
+The ongoing effect of recording revenue on a percentage-of-completion basis within these businesses is not expected to be material.
 In addition, the number of our performance obligations within our financial accounting and reporting model under the existing standard is not expected to be materially different under the new standard.
 This preliminary assessment is based on the types and number of revenue arrangements currently in place.
-The exact impact of the new standard will be dependent on facts and circumstances at adoption and could vary from quarter to quarter.
+The exact impact of the new standard will be dependent on facts and circumstances at the point of adoption and could vary from quarter to quarter.
+We are still finalizing the calculation of the impact of this change to our accumulated deficit as of June 30, 2018.